What is Cardiovascular Diseases?

 Symptoms of Cardiovascular disease ICD 10

-In CVD, symptoms are likely to vary depending upon specific conditions.
+In CVD, symptoms are likely to vary depending on specific conditions.
 Some medical conditions, such as hypertension or type 2 diabetes, may cause no symptoms at the initial stage.
 However, usual signs of an underlying cardiovascular problem include:

-- pain or discomfort in the arms, elbows, left shoulder, jaw, or back
+- Pain or discomfort in the arms, elbows, left shoulder, jaw, or back

-- pain or pressure in the chest that may be an indication of angina
+- Pain or pressure in the chest that may be an indication of angina

-- nausea and fatigue with shortness of breath
+- Nausea and fatigue with shortness of breath

-- cold sweats, lightheadedness, or dizziness
+- Cold sweats, lightheadedness, or dizziness

 Cardiovascular disease causes